0o-de-lally/ol-explorer/context-for-llm/community-wallets/add-cw-task-list.md

 - Use the flex flex-row with consistent padding
 - Apply "bg-background" and "border-b border-border" styling
 - Use text-text-muted and uppercase for column headers
+- Always use centered alignment (text-center) for all table headers
 - Ensure column header widths match table row column widths

 [ ] (4) Implement responsive data display: